 - Prototypes and scale models with a premium metallic finish

-- Designer jewellery, art pieces and craft work
+- Designer jewellery, art pieces and crafts

 How to use it